 Moving to the south of Romania, you will find Bulgaria, a country where the Balkan culture predominates.

-This time, we’re talking about a state that is member of the European Union, and where you can confidently plan to extend your visit from Romania.
+This time, we’re talking about a state that is a member of the European Union, and where you can confidently plan to extend your visit from Romania.

 Bulgaria has highly developed sectors of tourism, including ecotourism and cultural tourism.

 Just like Romania, it also borders the Black Sea and, therefore, is a great choice if you want to spend your summer on the sands of the sea.
+Actually, as you probably know from my previous article, I think that Bulgaria is better than Romania for a seaside vacation.

 Other attractions in Bulgaria include visiting cities such as Varna (the third largest city in Bulgaria and a great seaside resort), Balchik (a small town on the lands of the Black Sea, with an amazing botanic garden and Queen Mary’s castle), as well as climbing mountains.